amitpaz/CyberAgents/docs/development_guidelines.md

 This document outlines the development guidelines for the CyberAgents project, including coding standards, FastAPI best practices, and tooling requirements.

+## Code Quality Standards

+### First-Party Code

+All first-party code must adhere to strict quality standards:

+- Follow PEP 8 style guide
+- Include comprehensive docstrings
+- Use type hints
+- Pass all linting checks
+- Have appropriate test coverage

+### Third-Party Code

+Third-party code (including node_modules, npm packages, and other dependencies) is excluded from our code quality checks:

+- Linting rules do not apply to third-party code
+- Code style requirements do not apply to third-party code
+- Documentation requirements do not apply to third-party code
+- These exclusions are enforced through configuration in .pre-commit-config.yaml and .yamllint

 ## Cursor IDE Configuration

 The project uses Cursor IDE with specific rules for development.
 These rules are stored in `.cursor/.cursorrules` and include: